 television programs, the appropriateness of the UFO abduction as material for academic

 study can easily be questioned.
-Many academic disciplines dismiss the UFO narrative as
+Many academic disciplines dismiss the UFO narrative as pure science fiction.
+Nevertheless, Thomas Bullard is correct when he states that “the

 question before us is not whether UFOs are folklore.
 They certainly are, and just as